SoftDesLab/PIRANHA/README.md

 * **Random** <br />
   Random is a built-in module that you can use to make random numbers.
 Some of its features are securing random generator using a secrets module which generates secure tokens, security keys, and URL, set the state of a random generator, generate random strings and passwords, and etc.
 * **SKLearn** <br />
   Scikit-learn is a free built-in machine learning library for Python.
-It features various algorithms like support vector machine, random forests, and k-neighbours, and it also supports Python numerical and scientific libraries like NumPy and SciPy.
+It features various algorithms like support vector machine, random forests, and k-neighbours, and it also supports Python numerical and scientific libraries like NumPy and SciPy. <br />
-  To install SciKit-Learn, type in the terminal:
+  - To install SciKit-Learn, type in the terminal:
     ```
     $ pip3 install -U scikit-learn
     ```
+    **Modules used in the program:**
+    ```
+    from sklearn.feature_extraction.text import TfidfVectorizer
+    from sklearn.linear_model import LogisticRegression
+    from sklearn.model_selection import train_test_split
+    ```

 ##### Graphical User Interface Packages:
 * **PyQt5** <br />
   PyQt5 is one of the most used modules in building GUI apps in Python and that's due to its simplicity as you will see.
-Another great feature that encourages developers to use PyQt5 is the PyQt5 designer which makes it so easy to develop complex GUI apps in a short time.
+Another great feature that encourages developers to use PyQt5 is the PyQt5 designer which makes it so easy to develop complex GUI apps in a short time. <br />
-  To install PyQt5 on Ubuntu, type in the terminal:
+  - To install PyQt5 on Ubuntu, type in the terminal:
     ```
     $ pip3 install --user pyqt5
     $ sudo apt-get install python3-pyqt5